taigo-k/INCI-Translator/README.md

 The development of this tool was conceived to address the following practical inefficiencies in the cosmetic industry's data handling, particularly concerning ingredient information.

-1. Inefficient Operations Due to Lengthy and Complex INCI Names The INCI (International Nomenclature of Cosmetic Ingredients) system is crucial for enabling globally standardized ingredient labeling.
-However, the names are generally very long and complex.
+1. Inefficient Operations Due to Lengthy and Complex INCI Names

   * Input and Search Burden: The necessity to manually input or copy-paste names like "Sodium Acrylate/Sodium Acryloyldimethyl Taurate Copolymer" accurately for database searches or document creation imposes a significant burden on practitioners.
   * Risk of Copy-Paste Errors: Copying and pasting lengthy ingredient names is prone to errors.
 This introduces the risk of misinformation in product lists or websites, leading to potential quality control issues.